-We are passionate about the current and future potential for the Baton Rouge Area, and encourage you to get to know us better, and to become involved.
+We are passionate about the current and future potential for the Baton Rouge Area.
+We encourage you to get to know us better and to become involved.
 Your investment in BRAC will serve to benefit the region, as well as your own business goals.

 Councils & Committees